A state-by-state breakdown of US coronavirus cases - KTVZ

 State governments are working to contain the spread of the coronavirus in the US, as federal officials say more testing for the illness will likely see the number of known cases increase.

-There were at least 228 cases and 14 deaths in the United States as of Friday morning, with at least 70 cases and 13 deaths in Washington state alone.
-That national figure includes 179 people diagnosed through the US public health system, and 49 people repatriated to the US (46 from the Diamond Princess cruise ship, and three from China).
+There were at least 335 cases and 17 deaths in the United States as of Saturday morning, with at least 80 cases and 14 deaths in Washington state alone.
+That national figure includes 265 people diagnosed through the US public health system, and 70 people repatriated to the US (46 from the Diamond Princess cruise ship, 21 from the Grand Princess cruise ship, and three from China).

 Here are the reported cases in each state, not including the 49 people who were repatriated.